Pope Blames Atheism For Holocaust

 The Jews of Europe, and the gay men and women, the gypsies, the Slavs and all the rest murdered by the Nazis did not die so that Joseph Ratzinger could try to shift the focus of moral attention from what actually happened — including the entanglement of religious believers in the Nazi program — to what he wishes we would believe happened.

 Instrumentality again: those deaths, no one’s death, should be morally available as an means to advance some other program.

-Joseph Ratzinger should be ashamed of himself.Explore posts in the same categories: religion, Religious follies, Stupidity comment below, or link to this permanent URL from your own site.
+Joseph Ratzinger should be ashamed of himself.religion, Religious follies, Stupidity comment below, or link to this permanent URL from your own site.